brianferguson/RunCommand.dll/README.md

   * **UTF8** - Output is expected to be UTF-8 encoded.
 The `OutputFile` will also be UTF-8 encoded.
   * **UTF16** - Output is expected to be UTF-16LE encoded.
 The `OutputFile` will also be UTF-16LE encoded.
 * **StartInFolder** - Starts the program in this folder.
 * **Timeout** - In milliseconds.
-If positive, will close the program after the given time.
-The default is `-1`.
-Even if the close is cancelled, the program will still close after another "timeout" value.
-For example: If you open notepad with a timeout of 5 seconds, and make a change within those 5 seconds and cancel when asked to save the file...notepad will still close after another 5 seconds.
+If positive, will "kill" the program (without notice) after the given time.
+The default is `-1`, which means no timeout.

 #####Note:
 Because Rainmeter strips any quotes from the start *and* end of an option (if both exist), it is important to double quote the `Program` and `Parameter` options (if needed).  `Program=""C:\Program Files\Some Program\Something with a space.exe""`